DataDog/integrations-core/docker_daemon/README.md

 * Visualize and monitor docker_daemon states
 * Be notified about docker_daemon failovers and events.

 **Note**: The Docker check has been rewritten in Go for Agent v6 to take advantage of the new internal architecture.
-[Consult our dedicated agent v6 setup](#agent-v6) for more information.
+Hence it is still maintained but **only works with Agents <v6**.
+To learn how to use it with the Agent v6 [Consult our dedicated agent v6 setup](#agent-v6).

 ## Setup
 ### Installation